 The Gaggia Classic is a somewhat reasonably priced espresso machine from a reputable brand.
 Unfortunately, we didn't think it lived up to Gaggia's pedigree.
 The shots we pulled from it were good but not great, and that's really the only thing we kind of liked about the machine.
 Other than that it has some design flaws in the brew head and steam wand that tend to create messes, its control panel is a bit cryptic, and the steam wand is only capable of making very fluffy, dry foam.
-If you already have or are willing to buy an espresso-ready grinder, and are shopping for a machine in the $400 price range, the Breville Duo Temp Pro is, in our opinion, a much better option.
+If you already have or are willing to buy an espresso-ready grinder, and are shopping for a machine in this price range, the Breville Duo Temp Pro is, in our opinion, a much better option.

 Gaggia Classic Review